Faecal bile acids – is there an easier test to detect bile acid diarrhoea?

 Difficulties diagnosing bile acid diarrhoea

 SeHCAT testing is mostly carried out in larger, city hospitals with nuclear medicine departments.
-Travelling long distances, twice, to have a diagnosis confirmed can be time consuming, stressful, and inconvenient for many patients.
+Travelling long distances, twice, to have a diagnosis confirmed can be time consuming and inconvenient for many patients.
 This often prompts doctors to simply prescribe the sequestrant medication used to treat BAD, foregoing the step of establishing a formal diagnosis.

 The challenges of treating without confirmation of cause